Xbox One vs PS4 - Which console is best for Christmas 2015?

 EXCLUSIVE GAMES - PS4

-The big news here PS4 exclusive Uncharted 4 has been delayed until Spring 2016.
-That leaves a pretty big hole in the release line-up for later this year.
+The big PS4 exclusive, Uncharted 4, has been delayed until Spring 2016.
+That leaves a pretty big hole in the release line-up for Christmas.
 You can read our full reaction to the news in: Is there a PS4 exclusive jinx?

 Infamous: Second Son is a decent open-world brawler but nothing special by today's standards.
 Then there's The Last of Us Remastered, a prettied up version of one of the best games of recent years, originally on PS3.
 The Order 1886 looks incredible but there's not enough breadth in the game to make it more than a very fancy shooting gallery.
 Then there's Driveclub, which had a rocky start but is improving slowly with updates and tweaks.
 Bloodborne is pretty special, but its incredibly demanding design certainly isn't for everyone.

-Which one is best? – The best third-party games look prettier on the PS4 but the Xbox One has the more appealing line-up for most to date
+Which one is best? – The best third-party games look prettier on the PS4 but the Xbox One has a superior lineup of exclusives to date, plus there's Halo of course.